eth-p/uni-chip8/docs/project/Product-Document.md

 ### Windows Environment Requirements

-To faciliate development consistency, we ask that all members on Windows 10 enable the Windows Subsystem for Linux.
+To faciliate development consistency, we ask that all members on Windows 10 enable *Windows Subsystem for Linux*.

 - **Windows Subsystem for Linux**
   - Ubuntu from the Windows Store